 And see the reward of the wicked.
 Because you have made the Lord, who is my refuge,

 Even the Most High, your dwelling place," Psalm 91:7-9 It's unpleasant I know, but the wilderness is an important part of the journey.
 When God chooses you for an assignment and gives you a dream, He will be faithful to fulfill it.
 Believe Him.
 Make Him your refuge and hide yourself in the shadow of His wings.
 Trust in the Lord.
 Trust Him in the wilderness.
 The wilderness prepares us to be safe stewards of the promise He has anointed us with.
 He can't give us the promise He has for us if we aren't faithful to Him in the preparation.
 The Israelites were led out of slavery to the promised land.
 They were given a dream, a new place of rest, a new way of life.
 God told them, no longer will you live in slavery!
 I am freeing you from your bonds!
-Experts say that the crossing from the land of Goshen (Egypt), across the Sinai desert to the promised land, can take as little as 11 days.
-The Israelites could have been in Canaan in less than 2 weeks!
-Sadly, we find that almost every single person died in the wilderness except for Joshua and Caleb.
+Experts say that the crossing from the land of Goshen (Egypt), across the Sinai desert to the promised land can take as little as 11 days.
+The Israelites could have been in Canaan in less than 2 weeks.
+Sadly, we find that the entire first generation died in the wilderness except for Joshua and Caleb.
 Why?
 Because they could not shed their slave mentality.
 Only Joshua and Caleb believed the words of the Lord that He was bringing them from slavery to a land filled with milk and honey.
-Only two men in all of descendants of Abraham took God at His Word.
-The Wilderness is the land between your former way of life, and the new life God has promised you.
+Only two men took God at His Word.
+The Wilderness is the land between your former way of life and the new life God has promised you.
 You can't get to your new promised land, to the dream that God has given you, without first journeying through the wasteland.
-The wilderness journey is where God removes your old way of thinking, and replaces it with His ways, His thoughts, His truths.
+The wilderness journey is where God removes your old way of thinking and replaces it with His ways, His thoughts, His truths.
 Your work, your job in the desert, is to believe God and take Him at His Word.
 Your job is to remain in His presence and trust Him.
 It will take effort to keep God's promises at the forefront of your mind, because Satan will come to steal them from you.
-It will be hard to remember you are anointed with His oil for a specific purpose because friends and family will attack you.
+It will be hard to remember you are anointed with His oil for a specific purpose, because friends and family will attack you.
 Keep yourself in the presence of God and the wilderness journey won't last forever.
 Take God at His Word and you will find that soon you are possessing the promised land.
 Don't be an unbelieving Israelite with a slave mentality!
 Don't let yourself die in the desert!
 You, the Lord's beloved, you were called forth from your mother's womb (Jeremiah 1:5), and God has a purpose and plan for your life.
 (Jeremiah 29:11) God's plan for you is not that you would die in the desert, but that you would persevere through the wilderness to take possession of the promised land.
 When you grow weary don't turn away from God, but tell Him how tired you are.
 He will strengthen you and uphold you with His mighty right hand.
-(Isaiah 41:10) God is faithful, and He will lead you through the wilderness to the land flowing with milk and honey.
+(Isaiah 41:10) God is faithful and He will lead you through the wilderness to the land flowing with milk and honey.
 Put one foot in front of the other, and keep your eyes fixed on Him.
+With Joy, Jessica